3dcitydb/3dcitydb-docs/source/wfs/system-requirements.rst

 3D City Database.

 *WFS clients* connecting to the WFS interface of the 3D City Database must support the *OGC WFS standard version 2.0*.
-Moreover, they should be capable of consuming 3D data encoded in CityGML, which is the default data format delivered by the WFS server.
+Moreover, they must be capable of consuming 3D data encoded in CityGML or CityJSON, which is delivered by the WFS server.